-SAP Business One Service Layer runs on SUSE Linux Enterprise Release 11 SP2, 64-bit edition.
+SAP Business One Service Layer runs on both SUSE Linux Enterprise and Microsoft Windows operating systems (as of SAP Business One 10.0 PL01).
 It is an application server built on the Apache HTTP Web server.
-The required database backend is SAP HANA Platform Edition 1.0 SPS 07 Rev74.

 SAP Business One Service Layer can be deployed in one of two different modes: